 Mining heritage, hot springs, and Yellowstone-adjacent backcountry.

-Main towns: Helena, Butte, Anaconda, Dillon, Philipsburg, Deer Lodge, Ennis, Twin Bridges, Sheridan, Virginia City, Nevada City, Lima, Whitehall, Boulder, Drummond, Lincoln, East Helena, Clancy, Jefferson City, Townsend.
+Main towns: Helena, East Helena, Butte, Walkerville, Anaconda, Dillon, Lima, Philipsburg, Deer Lodge, Drummond, Ennis, Twin Bridges, Sheridan, Virginia City, Nevada City, Whitehall, Boulder, Lincoln, Wolf Creek, Clancy, Montana City, Jefferson City, Hot Springs.

 5. Missouri River Country (Northeast Montana)